paybygroup/docs/contents/popup.md

 - **footer_link_url** -- The absolute or relative URL target for the optional footer link
 - **partial_name** -- This parameter can be used (in conjunction with design work at PayByGroup) to provide a completely different skin for the look and feel for the informational popup.
   By default this paramter maps to the `'default'` skin.

+#### Example HTML Snipits invoking the PBG Popup

+The HTML must contain the PBG bootstrap.js:

+    <script src="/merch/integrated/bootstrap.js"></script>

+The popup itself is triggered by any HTML element (e.g. a `DIV`) with a `pbg_info` class.
+Here is an example of a popup that uses default parameters for the popup.

+    <div class="pbg_info" data-button-icon="pbg_transparent_logo_small" data-merchant-id="demo_cabo" data-button-width="200"></div>

+Here is an example of a popup that overrides the call to action to goto create a PayByGroup:

+    <div class="pbg_info" data-button-icon="horizontal" data-merchant-id="demo_cabo" data-purchase-id="1234" data-popup-button-action="to_pbg"></div>